Jiyao17/jiyao17.github.io/_pages/about.md

   - /about.html
 ---

-Jiyao Liu is currently (Oct 2024) a 4th-year Ph.D. candidate in the Computer and Information Sciences Department at Temple University, advised by [Dr. Yu Wang](https://cis.temple.edu/~yu/){:target="_blank"}.
+Jiyao Liu is currently (Oct 2024) a final-year Ph.D. candidate in the Department of Computer and Information Sciences at Temple University, advised by [Dr. Yu Wang](https://cis.temple.edu/~yu/){:target="_blank"}.

 His is interested in future networking systems, such as networking + AI and quantum.
 He has worked at Toyota Motor North America as a machine learning research intern during Aug. - Dec.
 2023, supervised by Dr. Yongkang Liu.
-There, he designed a machine learning model for electric vehicles battery prediction with ~10% MAPE, which is **better than Tesla**'s.
+There, he designed a machine learning model for electric vehicles battery prediction with ~10% MAPE, which **outperforms Tesla's deployed service**.

 Prior to his Ph.D. study, he obtained his B.Eng. in Information Security from North China University of Technology in Jun.
 2020.
 While pursuing his Ph.D., he also earned M.S. in Computer Science from Temple University in 2024.

 # News
+**04-2025**  Our paper on joint swapping and purification optimization in quantum networks is accepted by IWQoS 2025!
 **02-2025**  Our paper on network topology and qubit allocation co-optimization for distributed quantum computing is accepted by QCNC 2025!
 **12-2024**  I'm thrilled to receive the 2024 Outstanding Graduate Research Assistant Award from our College of Science and Technology!
 **10-2024**  Our paper on topology design for quantum networks was accepted by SECON 2024!